shmalebx9/2020UABCANs/Constitution/CAN.md

 	+ Does the legislation infringe on the core of the power of another body. > yes
 	+ Is the infringement serious enough to impair the power of the other body to fulﬁl its core function. > yes

+**Note:** In the recent supreme court cases *Bank of Montreal v Marcotte* (dealing with banking provincial regulations on banks) and *Canada v PHS Community Services Society* (dealing with safe injection sites) the supreme court has cautioned against using IJI.
+The court stated that IJI works against the dominant tide of cooperative federalism.
+Basically, IJI is a valid doctrine but should be used as a matter of last resort.

 **Multiple Access Contd:** This case also applied the duplication test for federal paramountcy.
 Since the Ontario legislation only duplicated the federal legislation it was valid.

 **Bank of Montreal v Hall:** Hall took out a loan from BMO and used a piece of farm equipment as collateral.
 Hall defaulted on the loan and the bank immediately repossessed the piece of equipment.
 A Sask. statute required banks to go through a legal process before they could recover collateral.
 A federal statute allowed banks to take collateral with no legal process.
 Both laws were valid.
 Sask. argued that paramountcy should not apply as the bank could comply with both laws.
 The federal law did not **mandate** that banks recover property immediately, it only allowed it.
 Therefore, complying with the Sask. statute did not violate the federal law.
 Sask. lost, the provincial statute is invalid.